 - Represented the Tahoe Regional Planning Agency as associate counsel in challenge to Tahoe Area Regional Plan and associated environmental review.
 Assisted in successful defense on appeal before the Ninth Circuit Court of Appeals (Sierra Club v.
 Tahoe Regional Planning Agency (9th Cir.
 2016) 840 F.3d 1106).

-- Associate counsel representing public agencies and private developers through environmental review and litigation for various commercial, residential, and mixed-use development projects.
+- Represents numerous public agencies and private developers through environmental review and litigation for various commercial, residential, and mixed-use development projects.

 Mr. Stiles teaches several land use and environmental law continuing education classes and seminars each year for professional organizations such as the Association of Environmental Professionals.